 (b) an order under section 63(3) is in force in respect of the agreed premises.

+[Section 42 amended: No. 28 of 2020 s.
+42.]

 43. Notice not waived by acceptance of rent

 A demand for, any proceeding for the recovery of, or acceptance of, rent by a park operator after the park operator has become aware of a breach by the long-stay tenant of a term of the long-stay agreement (except a breach of a term for the payment of rent) or has given the tenant notice of termination under this Act does not operate as a waiver of the breach or of the notice.